When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 I decided to build my Alicia without PLCC sockets.
 I have a technique that works really well for soldering PLCC sockets without removing the inner part of the socket.
 In my experience soldering PLCC chips directly to the PCB makes for a more secure connection and eliminates any potential contact issue.
 I feel hot chips such as Paula, Lisa and Alice runs cooler when soldered directly to the PCB.
 I do have a few Amiga motherboards with full PLCC sockets for testing purposes.

 Soldering the PLCC chips might be difficult if you are not used to doing them.
 I solder the PLCC chips with a relatively large hoof tip.
-Not saying the hoof tip is the definitive success factor, it is probably from doing a LOT of PLCC chip soldering.
+Not saying the hoof tip is the definitive success factor.
+My success is probably from doing a LOT of PLCC chip soldering and getting used to a specific technique.

 Most parts for the Alicia 1200 can be taken from an Amiga 1200 or can be found on Ebay, Amibay or from the “usual” places.